Back

 1. Configure your workspace.
 Decide on the number of files you need to render app versions.
 Create a style library and connect it to the new files if you need several ones.

-2. Make an RTL version of the UI-kit.
-Reverse the existing components: first, the master components, then the icons, and other UI elements.
+2. Make an RTL version of the UI kit.
+Reverse the existing components: first, the master components, then the icons, and other UI components.

 3. Replace the current elements with RTL ones.
 Open both versions and replace all the required elements.